JSJvR/atari8bitTest/README.md

 I've also written some Python scripts that can translate between [ATASCII](https://en.wikipedia.org/wiki/ATASCII) and UTF-8 text files.
 The translation is based on Rebecca Bettencourt's [ATASCII to Unicode Mapping](https://www.kreativekorp.com/charset/map/atascii/), but since there aren't Unicode representations for most of the reverse video ATASCII characters, I use a backtick as an escape for reverse characters.

-Most of the steps mentioned below are working, but it's not automated yet.
+It's now mostly working, but YMMV.

-## Goals
+## Usage

-Eventually I want a setup that will allow me to do source control from my ATARI.

 ### Commit & push from the ATARI

 1. From the ATARI:
    1. Save the source files to an ATR image mounted from the TNFS server
    1. When you want to commit to git, update a special text file called `COMMIT.MSG` with the desired commit message
-1. On the PC:
+1. On the PC, run `auto_sync`, which does the following:
     1. When the ATR image changes, automatically extract the contents to `./atascii/` using `lsatr`.
 See https://github.com/dmsc/mkatr.
     1. When the `./atascii/` changes, automatically translate the text files to UTF-8 and save them to `./utf8/`
     1. When the contents of `./utf8/COMMIT.MSG` changes do a `git commit` with the commit message from the file